-The mission of the EMET lab is to explore determinants of energy regulation throughout adult life and contribute to resolving the national obesity epidemic.
-Studies are conducted on both nutrition (determinants of energy intake and expenditure) and eating behavior, and interventions are being created to expand options for control of energy balance at the individual and group level.
+The mission of the EMET lab is to explore determinants of energy regulation throughout adult life and contribute to reducing the obesity epidemic both in the United States and worldwide.
+Studies are conducted on both nutrition (factors influencing energy intake and expenditure) and eating behavior.
+New interventions are being created to help individuals and groups manage their weight in ways that are easier and more sustainable.

 Susan B. Roberts, Ph.D., Laboratory Director

 Research focus: Dietary, behavioral and cultural determinants of body fatness, and development of behavioral programs for weight loss and prevention of weight regain.
 In addition, new formulations of foods for prevention and treatment of malnutrition across the lifecycle, in particular to reduce susceptibility to obesity and improve cognition.

 Research focus: energy metabolism; obesity and body weight regulation in humans; caloric restriction, dietary methodology

 Scientist II and Associate Professor, Medicine; Chief, Division of Clinical Nutrition, Dept. of Medicine, Tufts Medical Center; Chair, Dept. of Nutrition Science, Friedman School of Nutrition Science and Policy

 Research focus: obesity; body weight regulation in humans

 Madeleine Gould Gamache, BS, Research Assistant

 Amy Krauss, MS, RD, LDN, Research Dietitian